 In regards to mental health, tennis can help to elevate your mood as, like other forms of exercise, it causes the brain to release endorphins.
 These are chemicals in the brain that help to boost your mood and reduce feelings of sadness.
 Additionally, tennis is a great way for you to release any built-up frustrations and reduce your stress levels.

 Serena Williams lost the 2019 Wimbledon final.
 However, it doesn’t look like 37-year-old is slowing down anytime soon.
 The mother of her 18-month-old daughter Alexis Olympia Ohanian, Jr. may have slowed down when she was pregnant, but she soon shot back to tennis stardom after enjoying a healthy pregnancy and enduring quite a difficult delivery.

 Her workout is focused on endurance and flexibility

 Mackie Shilstone has been Serena Williams’ trainer for the past decade (he even officiated her wedding).
 He created a workout routine aimed at enhancing her endurance, flexibility and protecting her muscles.
 Endurance training not only provides you with better energy (which has become quite evident on the Wimbledon court) but it also creates a stronger, healthier body and boosts your metabolism.

 She occasionally follows a raw and vegan diet

 Under her own banner, Venus Williams is an incredibly gifted tennis player.
 In 2011, Serena’s older sister was diagnosed with an auto-immune condition called Sjogren’s Syndrome.
 To alleviate the symptoms, Venus Williams went on a strictly raw vegan diet.
-The results not only ameliorated the symptoms, but they also allowed her to get back to tennis.
-In a show of solidarity and support, Serena decided to also go on a raw and vegan diet.
+The results not only ameliorated the symptoms but also allowed her to get back to tennis.
+In a show of solidarity and support, Serena also decided to go on a raw and vegan diet.